nurimator/n.dayverse.id/_resources_en/2025-07-10-argus-sword-mine-imator-rig.md

 image: "https://placehold.co/1200x600/111827/7986cb?text=Mine-imator+Rig%0AArgus+Sword"
 ---

-Ever thought about creating a Minecraft animation that features Argus’s sword from Mobile Legends?
-This rig offers a great way to bring that powerful design into your project with ease.
+If you enjoy mixing elements from different games into your animation projects, Argus’s sword is a solid addition.
+It’s bold in design, visually distinct, and fits surprisingly well with Minecraft’s blocky charm.

 ## Overview